Friday, November 30, 2012

 In Virginia, judges usually appoint a law firm when it places an elderly or incapacitated person in a guardianship and that person has no one else to take care of them.
 This happened to Samuel and Jeanne Drakulich, who were placed in the guardianship of Needham, Mitnick and Pollack (NMP).
 The major problem with this model is that it can be quite expensive.
 So much so, that the Drakulich's and NMP are in a dispute turned lawsuit over "tens of thousands of dollars in billing" that NMP charged the couple to take care of them.
 According to the Washington Post, "NMP billed the Drakuliches $6,300 to prepare $1,800 worth of household items for auction, another ward $2,300 to sell a $4,000 car and a third person in their care $4,200 to recover $5,300 worth of investments."
 For daily expenses, NMP charged between $85 and $125 an hour.
 The Drakulichs argue that the amount of money that they are being charged is too much.
 NMP, however, asserts that the amount that the couple is being charged is their normal professional rate.

-The problem for the Drakulichs stems from the fact that there is no cap or guidelines on the amount that NMP can charge.
+The problem for the Drakulichs is that there is no cap or guidelines on the amount that NMP a law firm can charge.
 The only guideline is that fiduciaries are entitled to receive "reasonable" compensation.
 What makes matters more troubling is that professional guardians are not required to have any formal training, and the State of Virginia lacks of unified system to keep oversight over the firms it places in guardianship positions.